maggie-fu/NFATC2_RNAseq/README.md

-# scRNAseq - NFATc2
+# RNAseq - NFATC2

+The repository contain custom codes for the manuscript "Human germline biallelic complete NFAT1 deficiency causes the triad of severe joint contractures, osteopenia, and B cell malignancy" by Sharma et al.

-The project aims to identify differential expression pattern specific to a patient with NFATc2 mutation.
+The project aims to identify differential expression pattern specific to a patient with NFATC2 mutation.

-*Step 1* Integrate datasets of multiple treatment conditions and sequencing platforms

-*Step 2* Compare patient data with healthy controls to identify patient-specific cell type and gene expression changes

-*Step 3* Conduct scRNA-seq on a subset of differentially regulated genes in healthy family controls
+The repository includes two RMD files with the analyses performed for condrocyte bulk RNAseq and PBMC scRNAseq.
+With the raw data we deposited on GEO (GEO accession code) the code will reproduce the data and figures included in the manuscript.